 Benefits, including various insurance benefits, are offered by the District to qualifying professional and support staff members as part of compensation packages.
 Employees may receive additional information regarding benefits by requesting it from the Superintendent or designee.
+For the 2022-2023 school year, the District will pay \$700 towards benefits of an employee's choice plus the following: \$0.85 toward Cancer Care, \$2.00 toward Basic Life, and \$6.50 toward Health Joy.
 The following benefits are offered by the District:

 - 1. Health insurance or a group health plan - Full-time eligible employees working at least 30 hours per week may receive the group health plan or District-sponsored health insurance approved by the Board of Education.
 These plans and eligibility will comply with state and federal law.
-To be eligible, the employee must be one who is reasonably expected to work 30 or more hours per week, on average. - The District will pay 100% of premium for the base plan offered for the 2021-2022 school year; employees can opt to pay the difference for a different plan. - The District will ensure that any health plan offered is compliant with state law regarding the eligibility of individuals who retire from the District and who are eligible to receive benefits from PSRS and/or PEERS.
+To be eligible, the employee must be one who is reasonably expected to work 30 or more hours per week, on average. - The District will ensure that any health plan offered is compliant with state law regarding the eligibility of individuals who retire from the District and who are eligible to receive benefits from PSRS and/or PEERS.
 This eligibility shall also extend to qualifying spouses and children.
 Qualified individuals who elect to enroll post-retirement must pay required premiums and are required to enroll within one year from the date of retirement. - The District will comply with the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) requirements, and allow for continuing health insurance coverage as required by law.
 Employees will be provided by COBRA notices as required by law.
 Employees who elect to continue coverage after a qualifying event shall be responsible for the payment of premiums. - 2.
-Vision insurance (optional) Employees can purchase a vision plan at cost. - 3.
-Dental Insurance Full time employees receive paid dental insurance. - 4.
-Life insurance A term life insurance policy is provided for full-time employees.
+Vision insurance (optional) Employees can purchase a vision plan. - 3.
+Dental Insurance (optional) Employees can purchase a dental plan. - 4.
+Life insurance (optional) A term life insurance policy is provided for full-time employees.
 This life insurance coverage terminates upon the last day of employment.
-A beneficiary form must be completed and presented to the Business Office for filing. - 5.
-Short/Long Term Disability (optional) Employee can purchase these plans. - 6.
+A beneficiary form must be completed and presented to the Business Office for filing.
+Employees can purchase this additional voluntary coverage at their cost. - 5.
+Short/Long Term Disability (optional) Employees can purchase these plans at their cost. - 6.
 Cafeteria plan - If the District provides health insurance coverage and pays for any portion of the premium, the District will establish a premium-only cafeteria plan as permitted under federal law, 26 U.S.C.
 Section 125.
-This shall not be required if the District offers health insurance through any self-insured or self-funded group health benefit plan of any type or description. - Health Savings Account \$25.00 deposited monthly for employees electing the High Deductible Base Plan. - 7.
+This shall not be required if the District offers health insurance through any self-insured or self-funded group health benefit plan of any type or description. - 7.
 Other benefits that may be approved by the Board.